CovenantSQL/docs/website/versioned_docs/version-0.5.0/cql_db_access.md

     co:4bc27a06ae52a7b8b1747f3808dda786ddd188627bafe8e34a332626e7232ba5=>

-Or access as `account2` if it has successfully been granted access permission:
+Or access as `account2` if it has been granted access permission successfully:

 ```bash
 cql console -config "account2/config.yaml" -dsn 'covenantsql://4bc27a06ae52a7b8b1747f3808dda786ddd188627bafe8e34a332626e7232ba5'